pyepics/pyepics/doc/overview.rst

 ..  function:: camonitor(pvname[, writer=None[, callback=None]])

-  This `sets a monitor` on the named PV, and will print out (by default) the PV name, time, and value each time the value changes.
+  This `sets a monitor` on the named PV, which will cause *something* to be done each time the value changes.
+By default the PV name, time, and value will be printed out (to standard output) when the value changes, but the action that actually happens can be customized.

   :param pvname: name of Epics Process Variable
-  :param writer:  whether to write results to standard output (otherwise the string is returned).
+  :param writer:  where to write results to standard output .
-  :type writer: None or a method that can take a string
+  :type writer: None or a method that takes a string argument.
   :param callback:  user-supplied function to receive result
-  :type callback: None or callable
+  :type callback: None or callable function

-One can any function that can take a string as *writer*, such as the `write` method of a file open for writing.
+One can specify any function that can take a string as *writer*, such as the `write` method of a file that has been open for writing.
 If left as ``None``, messages of changes will be sent to :func:`sys.stdout.write`.
 For more complete control, one can specify a *callback* function to be called on each change event.
 This callback should take keyword arguments for *pvname*, *value*, and *char_value*.
 See :ref:`pv-callbacks-label` for information on writing callback functions for :func:`camonitor`.

+    >>> from epics import camonitor
+    >>> camonitor('XXX.m1.VAL')
+    XXX.m1.VAL 2010-08-01 10:34:15.822452 1.3
+    XXX.m1.VAL 2010-08-01 10:34:16.823233 1.2
+    XXX.m1.VAL 2010-08-01 10:34:17.823233 1.1
+    XXX.m1.VAL 2010-08-01 10:34:18.823233 1.0

 :func:`camonitor_clear`
 ~~~~~~~~~~~~~~~~~~~~~~~